-How to Muscle Test
+How to Muscle Test on Yourself

 Muscle response testing, sometimes mistakenly called kinesiology, uses feedback from your muscles and body awareness to gain information that you may not be able to tap into otherwise.

-Muscle testing is used for a variety of purposes.
+Muscle Testing for a Variety of Purposes

-Healers and individuals may use muscle response testing in conjunction with health and energy healing techniques or to gain information from the body and subconscious mind.
+Practitioners, energy healers, and individuals may use muscle response testing in conjunction with health and energy healing techniques or to gain information from the body and subconscious mind.

 - Some chiropractors, including my dog's veterinarian chiropractor, test to locate structural imbalances.